I love a good muffin!

 Variation: Breakfast Cake

-I like doing this so I don’t have to wash out each little muffin tin.
-A double batch fits perfectly in a 9×13 cake pan.
-Watch your quantity when pouring into pans.
+No need to wash each little muffin tin. 😉 A double batch fits perfectly in a 9×13 cake pan.
+Keep an eye on your quantity when pouring into pans.
 Sometimes your choice of ingredients can result in a batter that makes more than will fit in a pan without running over.
 Fill pans no more than ¾ full to be safe.
 When batter exceeds the pan, put the remainder in muffin tins.
 Only have batter enough to fill a couple of tins?
 No problem putting water in the empty tins will aid in cooking and avoid burning the tins.

 Muffins and Breakfast Cake are not just for breakfast.
 They make a wonderful snack or light dessert!